Inventory Visibility and Reporting for Distributors

 Why Visibility Matters

+Inventory visibility directly affects fill rate, reorder timing, and retailer scorecards.
 Without good visibility, you’re making decisions in the dark.
 You might reorder too early (tying up cash in excess stock) or too late (stockouts and missed orders).
+Gartner’s supply chain research consistently ranks inventory visibility as a top capability for high-performing distribution operations.
 Your retail partners face the same problem: if they don’t know your availability, they can’t plan replenishment or promotions effectively.
 Visibility is what turns raw inventory data into actionable information.

 Stock Levels and Locations